Lapricode/robotic_manipulators_playground/README.md

 # robotic_manipulators_playground
-A python tkinter GUI for designing, simulating and controlling robotic manipulators, that also gives a solution to the obstacles avoidance problem.
+This is a python tkinter GUI for designing, simulating and controlling robotic manipulators, that also gives a solution to the obstacles avoidance problem.

+The program can be run both in windows and linux.

 You may need to calibrate your own camera, if you want to play with the related program features.